Rich-80/osticket-config/README.md

 </p>
 <p>
 First, configure the role for Supreme Admin.
-Making sure you are in the Admin Panel (found in the top right), we will add a new role Agents>Roles>Add New Role.
+Making sure you are in the Admin Panel (found in the top right), we will add a new role, Agents>Roles>Add New Role.
 Name the role "Supreme Admin" and check all boxes in Permissions before creating.
 </p>
 <br />